kubevela/kubevela/design/vela-core/environment.md

 metadata:
   name: prod
 spec:
-  # An environment consists of multiple system components.
+  # An environment consists of multiple system resources.
   # An environment is a grouping of these shared resources for user applications.
-  components:
+  resources:
-    - app:
+    - template:
         # We can use Application to deploy the resources that an environment needs.
         # An environment setup can be done just like deploying applications in system level.
         apiVersion: core.oam.dev/v1beta1